 Congratulations to Emily Saleh who was nominated by a professional colleague for her leadership in Art Education.
 Emily Saleh is a fourth and fifth grade elementary visual arts and design educator at the Village School in the West Windsor-Plainsboro Regional School District.
 Emily serves as the Preservice Commissioner on the National Art Education Association’s new Equity, Diversity, and Inclusion Commission.
 She is also an advisor to the National Education Association Foundation.

 The cornerstone of Emily’s teaching pedagogy and art/design practices is that the art studio is a sanctuary for all people.
-Her teaching centers on culturally responsive social-emotional practices, racial justice, and student-centered art making practices.
+Her teaching centers on culturally responsive social-emotional practices and student-centered art making practices.